-Smart Green: Your Garden in the Palm of Your Hand
+Smart Green: Your Garden on the Palm of the Hand

-The ecological rebirth of our era finds an unexpected ally: your smartphone.
+The ecological rebirth of our era finds an unsuspected ally: your smartphone.

-Digital botanical assistants transform novices into experts, combating urban “plant blindness” and democratizing ancestral knowledge about flora.
+Digital botanical assistants turn neophytes into experts, combating urban plant blindness and democratizing ancestral knowledge about flora.

-Whether it's identifying a mysterious shrub or rescuing a dying orchid, these apps represent seeds of change in the palm of your hand.
+Whether it's identifying a mysterious bush or rescuing a dying orchid, these apps represent seeds of change in the palm of your hand.

 See also

-The Silent Crisis: Urgent Need for a Digital Connection with Nature
+The Silent Crisis: Urgency of a Digital Connection with Nature

-Human disconnection from the plant kingdom is reaching alarming levels:
+Human disconnection from the plant kingdom reaches alarming levels:

-• 40% of botanical species They face extinction according to the UN, mainly due to ignorance.
+• 40% botanical species they face extinction according to the UN, mainly due to ignorance.

-• 65% of domestic plants They perish due to preventable errors in basic care (study by the International Horticultural Society).
+• 65% domestic plants they perish due to preventable errors in basic care (study by the International Horticultural Society).

 • Urban generation: 78% of young people under 30 years of age do not distinguish native species from their region.